Genital skin tags and genital warts can look similar, but the causes and treatments of these conditions are distinct.

 - Friction.
 Skin-on-fabric contact from clothing or underwear can cause skin tags to develop.
 The frequent rubbing between clothes and skin can irritate the delicate skin of the genital area and cause these small growths.
 Friction from sexual intercourse may also cause genital skin tags.

 - Obesity.
-People who are overweight or obese are more likely to develop skin tags.
-Excess weight increases surface area and skin friction, creating more areas where skin tags can develop.
+People who are living with obesity are more likely to develop skin tags.

 - Type 2 diabetes.
 Skin tags can be a sign of type 2 diabetes or high insulin levels.

-Unlike genital skin tags, doctors know exactly what causes genital warts: an infection of the human papillomavirus (HPV).
-HPV is a type of sexually-transmitted infection, and it’s highly contagious.
+Unlike genital skin tags, doctors know exactly what causes genital warts: an infection of HPV.
+This is a type of STI, and it’s highly contagious.

 More than 100 types of HPV have been identified.
-Of those, 40 infect the genital area, and two are responsible for genital warts.
+Of those, only a few are responsible for genital warts.

 HPV is very common.
-Nearly half of all people who are sexually active will contract some form of HPV.
+It’s estimated that more than 80 percent of sexually active individuals will be infected during their lifetime.
 However, this may or may not be a wart-causing strain.
 If it is, it may be weeks or months before warts appear.

-If you’re not sure about the unusual growths on your genitals, it’s a good idea to see your doctor.
-If you suspect those skin spots are genital warts, or if you know you’ve been exposed to HPV, you should see your doctor right away.
+If you’re not sure about the atypical growths on your genitals, it’s a good idea to contact your doctor.
+If you suspect those skin spots are genital warts, or if you know you’ve been exposed to HPV, you should contact your doctor right away.

 For a biopsy, your doctor will remove one of the growths or bumps.
-They will freeze the area and this is often done in the office setting.
-They’ll send the tissue to a laboratory where it will be examined under a microscope.
+They will freeze the area, which is often done in the office setting.
+They’ll send the tissue to a laboratory, where it will be examined under a microscope.
 Your lab technician can usually make a diagnosis based on this visual assessment.

 If the results are unclear, your doctor may order blood tests to identify other potential causes.

-Skin tags may not need treatment.
-Unless they become irritated or cause you problems, it’s OK to leave skin tags in place.
+Many times, skin tags do not need treatment.
+Unless they become irritated or cause you problems, most doctors will probably just leave them in place.

-If you choose to treat genital skin tags or genital warts, your options are frequently the same.
+If you choose to completely remove genital skin tags or genital warts, your options are frequently the same.
 These treatments include:

-It isn’t clear why or how skin tags develop, so there’s no known way to prevent them from forming.
+It still isn’t completely clear why or how skin tags develop, so there’s often no way to prevent them from forming.

 You can also get the HPV vaccine.
 The vaccine helps protect against the most common HPV strains, including strains that cause genital warts or increase your risk for cervical cancer.

 Although the vaccine is primarily recommended for teens and young adults, you can still get the vaccine if you’re over age 25.
-It may still have some protective benefit, talk to your doctor to make an informed decision.
+It may still have some protective benefit.
+Talk with your doctor to make an informed decision.

-And if you’re dealing with warts, treatment won’t cure you of HPV.
-The virus will remain in your body, which means you’ll experience genital wart outbreaks in the future.
+If you’re dealing with warts, treatment won’t cure you of HPV.
+The virus will remain in your body, which means you may experience genital wart outbreaks in the future.

 Neither genital skin tags nor genital warts are considered serious conditions, and the bumps aren’t likely to become cancerous.